vercel/next.js/examples/with-indent/README.md

 ## About this example

-This example shows how to use [Next.js](https://github.com/zeit/next.js) along with [Indent](https://indent.com/?ref=nextjs).
+This example shows how to use [Next.js](https://github.com/zeit/next.js) with [Indent](https://indent.com/?ref=nextjs).

-Follow the [Indent Quickstart](https://indent.com/docs/getting-started/quickstart?ref=nextjs) for step by step instructions.
+Follow the [Indent Quickstart](https://indent.com/docs/quickstart) for step by step instructions.